typelevel/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 This tutorial tries to help newcomers to cats-effect to get familiar with its main concepts by means of code examples, in a learn-by-doing fashion.
-Two small programs will be coded.
-The first one copies the contents from one file to another, safely handling resources in the process.
+Two small programs will be coded, each one in its own section.
+[The first one](#copyingfiles) copies the contents from one file to another, safely handling _resources_ and _cancellation_ in the process.
 That should help us to flex our muscles.
-The second one is a bit more elaborated, it is a light TCP server able to attend concurrent connections.
-In both cases complexity will grow as we add more features, which will allow to introduce more and more concepts from cats-effect.
-Also, while the first example is focused on `IO`, the second one will shift towards polymorphic functions that make use of cats-effect type classes and do not tie our code to `IO`.
+[The second one](#producerconsumer) implements a solution to the producer-consumer problem to introduce cats-effect _fibers_.

 This tutorial assumes certain familiarity with functional programming.
 It is also a good idea to read cats-effect documentation prior to starting this